Jean Marot (architect)

-Jean Marot (/fr/; 1619 – 15 December 1679) was a French architect and engraver of architectural views.
+Jean Marot (/mɑːˈroʊ/ mah-ROH, /fr/; 1619 – 15 December 1679) was a French architect and engraver of architectural views.
 Little has survived of his own architectural work, but his engravings of the works of others, primarily those published in the volumes referred to as the Petit Marot (c.
 1659) and the Grand Marot (1686), were highly esteemed by his contemporaries and remain, despite numerous inaccuracies and distortions, among the most important sources concerning architecture in France up to the early part of the reign of Louis XIV.